 Q. Which institutions are the eligible to lend under this scheme?

-A. All scheduled MLIs, including PSUs, private and foreign banks in addition to selected regional and rural banks and any other bank directed by the Government of India, can avail the guarantee cover under the scheme.
-However, regional rural banks have different eligibility criteria.
-Regional rural banks that are classified by NABARD (National Bank for Agricultural and Rural Development) under the sustainable viable category and currently viable category with positive net worth are eligible for a guarantee cover under this scheme.
+A. All scheduled MLIs, including PSUs, private and foreign banks in addition to selected regional and rural banks and any other bank directed by the Government of India can avail the guarantee cover under the scheme.
+However, Regional Rural Banks (RRBs) have different eligibility criteria.
+Regional rural banks that are classified by NABARD under the sustainable viable category and currently viable category with positive net worth are eligible for a guarantee cover under this scheme.

 Q. When can the eligible lending institutions apply for guarantee cover in respect of eligible credit facilities under the scheme?

 A. Eligible lending institutions have to enter into a one-time agreement with CGTMSE for becoming MLIs of the trust.
 MLIs then can apply for a guarantee cover in respect of the eligible credit facility sanctioned to an eligible borrower.
 The MLIs can apply for a guarantee cover in respect of the credit proposals sanctioned in the quarter of April-June, July-September, October-December and January-March before the quarter ends.